jgammerman/jamesgammerman/content/talk/centrica_workshops/index.md

 summary: This is a training course that I co-authored and have presented several times to company employees across the UK.
 The course introduces statistical and machine learning techniques and applies them in business contexts using the R programming language.

-Abstract: This is a training course I co-authored with my colleague Timothy Wong, and have presented several times to company employees across the UK.
-The course introduces statistical and machine learning techniques and applies them in business contexts using the R programming language.
-The source materials can be found [here](files/Business-Analytics-in-R.pdf).

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.